Pelotte/iam-metal-demand-optimizer/README.md

 The python code "IAM_Techno_Optimisation.py" is a software tool designed, on one hand, to quantify metal supply and demand by sector through 2050, based on energy projections from various IAMs and SSP-RCP scenarios.
 On the other hand, this code enables the optimization of the minimum variation in the IAM technological mix necessary to limit demand exceedance beyond metal supply constraints.

+### System requirements

+The analysis was conducted using Python (version 3.11.5), and the optimization was performed with Pyomo (version 6.6.2) using the CPLEX solver (version 12.10.0.0).
+It was tested on Windows 11.

 ### How to use the code ?

 1. Clone the repository (or download it)